TrueShadow01/SCP-Terminal-Simulator/README.md

 ## Getting Started

-1. Clone or download this repository
+1. Clone/download this repository
 2. Ensure the `SCPFiles` directory contains your SCP `.txt` entries, named like `SCP-173.txt`
 3. Build and run the project using Visual Studio or your preferred C++ environment
 4. Use commands inside the terminal interface to explore SCP files

+## OR

+Get the Release Build from the Release Page

 ---